keredson/DKO/README.md

 Java had this".
 (I had spent the previous six years as a corporate Java developer) But I quickly fell in love with Python, so I never pursued it.
-Then in 2010 I was thrown back into the Java world when I started at [Two Sigma Investments](http://www.twosigma.com).
+Then in 2010 I was thrown back into the Java world when I started at [REDACTED].
 I was appalled by our internal use of Hibernate (35k lines of XML config files alone!), so I implemented DKO as an external open-source project to prove out the concept.
 It worked, I brought it in, and it has been in widespread internal use for greater than two years now.
-It powers hundreds of daily production-critical jobs and processes, the vast majority *not* written by me, and without any sort of internal mandate for its use.
+It powers hundreds of daily production-critical jobs and processes, the vast majority *not* written by me (and without any sort of internal mandate for its use), and is the preferred go-to API for database access in the office by developers and data analysts alike.

 The original name of DKOs was [Nosco](https://code.google.com/p/nosco) (Latin for "get to know", hence "Data Knowledge Objects"), but someone pointed out that that rhymed with "bosco", and I couldn't have that.  :)

-Note: *Two Sigma in no way endorses DKOs.
+Note: *[REDACTED] in no way endorses DKOs.
 Opinions stated here are mine and mine alone.*